 Along with a quality user experience, your website needs to be aesthetically pleasing.
 Consider a clean template or layout that doesn’t distract from your content.
-In addition, you can also use photo, graphics, or illustrations to provide your content with a visual aid.
+In addition, you can also use branded graphics, stock images, or illustrations to give your content more visual appeal.

 Some visual aids you can use include graphs, high-resolution photo galleries, and illustrations.
 These elements can also make it easier for readers to understand large data sets.
 If you need help when it comes to your website’s design, consider hiring a web designer or graphic designer to look over your website and provide helpful tips.

 To increase your search engine ranking, it’s important to consider backlinks.
 Also known as inbound links or incoming links, backlinks refer to links that go from one website to another and increase your viewership.
 Consider what your competition links to and what that linked webpage houses.

 For example, let’s say you have a food blog and a competing blog wrote a vegetarian chili post that contains links to several statistical health benefits related to the chili’s ingredients.
 When people read this post, they’ll have to click several links to get the full statistical figures.
 If you were to write a similar post, aim to create a post that contains datasets and statistical figures without the use of links.
 When you do this, not only does it help viewers stay on your website longer, but it also increases your chances of other websites linking to your post because of the statistical data you provided.
 Essentially, it can increase your website’s backlinks.